Flamborough—Glanbrook (federal electoral district): History

 Flamborough—Glanbrook came into effect upon the call of the 42nd Canadian federal election, scheduled for October 2015.
 It was created out of parts of the electoral districts of Ancaster—Dundas—Flamborough—Westdale, Niagara West—Glanbrook and Hamilton Mountain.
+The riding was abolished upon the call of the 2025 federal election due to the 2022 redistribution process, with the majority of its territory becoming part of the new Flamborough—Glanbrook—Brant North riding.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: